-If you want great images of yourself, come ready to stretch a little—emotionally and physically!
+If you want great images of yourself, get ready to stretch a little—emotionally and physically!
 I’m here to help you relax and have fun.
 Fun is where magic happens.

-- If you don’t want to do your own makeup, I recommend the counter at Macy’s or another department store.
+- If you don’t want to do your own, I recommend the counter at Macy’s or another department store.
 Do your hair as if you were going to a casting call, or a night on the town.

 - Get plenty of sleep for three days before our shoot.
 Drink lots of water and avoid alcohol.

-- Please bring, at most, three outfits.
-Our time together is valuable, and changing into multiple outfits can cut significantly into it.
-I recommend two professional outfits, and one casual.
+- Bring up to three looks.
+Our time together is valuable, and changing into multiple outfits can cut into it.
 A private room will be available for you to change in.

-- If ours is a portrait session (not a headshot), please bring any props you’d like to shoot with.
+- For portraits, bring any props you’d like to shoot with.

-I believe retouching (modifying images after they’ve been shot) should look invisible.
-Permanent features of the face and body define our appearance.
-Temporary blemishes, such as acne, small cuts or scabs, or stray hairs, don’t define us, and I’m happy to remove them.
+Retouching should look invisible.
+Acne, small cuts or scabs, or stray hairs, don’t define how we look, so I’m happy to remove them.
 I do not reshape or resize.